 The system of operator A notifies Bob that he can enjoy the football match through his streaming service during the match.

-When the match begins, the streamings are real-time uploaded to the local streaming servers and the system of operator A can get the specific streamings from the local streaming servers and deliver them to users in the stadium area according to user’s requests.
+When the match begins, the streaming are real-time uploaded to the local streaming servers and the system of operator A can get the specific streaming from the local streaming servers and deliver them to users in the stadium area according to user’s requests.
 The streaming delivery can be real time or non-real time which is dependent on audience’s request.
 The real time streaming delivery means that once the user presses the request button in his smart phone, the specific streaming can be received in real time.

 The interactions among users in the stadium are also supported by the system of operator A.